-With a better understanding of sarcopenia, clinical strategies should be revolutionized in order to identify and combat the condition once a patient is diagnosed with pancreatic cancer.
+With a better understanding of sarcopenia, clinical strategies should be revolutionized to identify and combat the condition once a patient is diagnosed with pancreatic cancer.
 Screening for sarcopenia in this group of patients should be made a routine practice.
-They should be referred to respective allied health professionals for early optimization, with reassessment at intervals if operation is pending.
+They should be referred to respective allied health professionals for early optimization, with reassessment at regular intervals if surgery is pending.
 A dedicated multidisciplinary team consisting of surgeons, oncologists, nurses, dietitians and physiotherapists will be needed.

 To conclude, sarcopenia is prevalent in pancreatic cancer patients and is associated with worse survival outcomes after surgical resection and chemotherapy.
-Sarcopenic obesity, in particular, has higher morbidity and mortality risks, including the risk of POPF.
-The relationship between sarcopenia and other short-term surgical outcomes still remain unclear as different studies used different cut-off values and diagnostic methods.
+In particular, sarcopenic obesity has higher morbidity and mortality risks, including the risk of POPF.
+The relationship between sarcopenia and other short-term surgical outcomes still remain unclear, as different studies used different cut-off values and diagnostic methods.
 With the latest guidelines and consensus, it is hoped that more standardized reporting can be used in upcoming studies so that good quality level 1 studies can be conducted.

 REFERENCES